karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/3-Electric_Flux.md

 Interestingly, the electric field of the plane is perpendicular to the surface, therefore because of the scalar product, only the two ends of the Gaussian surface contribute to the electric flux,

 $$2EA =\frac{\sigma A}{\epsilon_0} \implies E = \frac{\sigma}{2 \epsilon_0}.$$
+<sup>**Note:** Perhaps this could be derived in a way that is a little more verbose.</sup>

 Note that due to the scalar product cancellation, the distance $d$ does not appear anywhere in here, thus, this is independent of the distance.
-I could go miles away from this, and it still has the same electric field.
-However, to curb our enthusiasm, this is about an *infinitely* extending plane, which, of course, does not exist.
-Therefore, this would not hold for a finite plane, where it would fall of proportionally to $1/r^2$.
+It is constant as well - we could go miles away from this, and it still has the same electric field.
+No $1/r^2$ decay in sight!However, to curb our enthusiasm, this is about an *infinitely* extending plane, which, of course, does not exist.
+Therefore, this would not hold for a small, finite plane, where it would fall of proportionally to $1/r^2$.
 Since we've only given the magnitude of the electric field, the directions depend on whether it's positively or negatively charged.

 <img src="plane_electric_field_directions.png" width="300" align="middle" style="display:block; margin: auto">